 Dr. Lindaman says research is ongoing about the effects of repeated concussions and that athletes should learn proper athletic technique and follow the rules of their sports to help prevent injury.

-For more information regarding sports concussions, visit the AAOS web site on concussions.
 For more information on sports-related injuries and treatment, visit ORA Orthopedics Sports Medicine Center of Excellence.